Vivojay/mariana-music-player/README.md

 Disabling auto-next discards any prefetch, leaves the queue pointer unchanged, and retains the completed item's exact end position in `progress`/`now` until another playback or explicit stop action occurs.

+`progress` prints one synchronous status line; `progress*` expands it into source, playback state, seekability, queue position, and chapter details.
+Finite media shows elapsed time, duration, and percentage.
+Live streams show `LIVE` with elapsed session time, while unknown-duration media reports the duration as unknown instead of inventing a percentage. `now` uses the same safe status projection and never prints a transient playback URL.

 `output device` reports the operating system's current default endpoint, not a cached PortAudio label.
 While playback is active Mariana checks that endpoint